 Intensity is often confused with "brightness".
 Intensity is measurable, whereas brightness is subjective.
 In the context of a light therapy product, brightness doesn't really mean anything so it shouldn't be used.
 Intensity is the proper term.

 As far as LED light therapy units for personal use at home, we found nothing that proved intensity is an important factor in effectiveness.
 Intensity is important in clinical applications because a higher intensity allows for shorter treatment times.
 It's also possible to overdo it.
 An LED light with a higher intensity will need a shorter treatment time, while an LED light with a lower intensity, suitable for home use, will require a longer treatment time in order to match the same treatment in terms of therapy.

 To-date there is very little data as to the intensity needed to trigger healing.
 Historical use tells us that all levels of intensity have healing benefits.

-The intensity of light has not shown to correlate with the effectiveness of a light unit.Go to Comparison Chart > Back to Top >
+The intensity of light has not shown to correlate with the effectiveness of a light unit.Go To Products We Recommend > Back to Top >

 "Multi-Color" (also known as "Multi-Wave")